whereistejas/old-blog-backup/_posts/2020-10-10-SAP-HANA-XSA-Synonyms.md

 While, one department cannot see the sales and product offerings of another department, the higher management that drives the company's operations and growth, needs to be able to see everything from every department.

-For the purposes of our demo, we will take a "department" application, of a department that handles Fresh Produce like fruits and vegetables, that contains data about the various fruits they have and the various items they have sold.
+For the purposes of our demo, we will take a "department" application, of a particular department that handles Fresh Produce like fruits and vegetables, that contains data about the various fruits they have and the various items they have sold.
 We will also have a "management" application, where the data from the "department" application, needs to be displayed.

 Thus, the **Fresh Produce department application** is our **source** application and the **management application** is our **target** application.